The California Delete Act: A Bill to Give Californians More Control Over Their Personal Data

 We are proud to sponsor the California Delete Act (S.B.
-362)—a bill introduced by State Senator Josh Becker—which would give Californians critical tools to take control of their personal information and protect their privacy.
+362)—a bill authored by State Senator Josh Becker—which would give Californians critical tools to take control of their personal information and protect their privacy.

 Why the Delete Act Matters